demisto/content/Packs/Rapid7_Nexpose/Integrations/Rapid7_Nexpose/README.md

 > **Note:**
 > This command couldn't have been tested on our side, and therefore could have issues.
 Please let us know if you encounter any bugs or issues.

 Create a new site scan credential.
-For detailed explanation of all parameters of this command, please see: https://help.rapid7.com/insightvm/en-us/api/index.html#operation/createSiteCredential
+For detailed explanation of all parameters of this command, see: https://help.rapid7.com/insightvm/en-us/api/index.html#operation/createSiteCredential

 #### Base Command